 The Wills Eye Pediatric Ophthalmology and Strabismus service was founded in 1959 by Dr. Leonard Apt, the first double boarded pediatrician pediatric ophthalmologist followed by leadership by the famous Dr. Robison Harley and Joseph Calhoun.
 Since the founding of the Pediatric Ophthalmology and Strabismus fellowship in 1969, numerous fellows have trained here from around the world.
-The Ocular Genetics Fellowship was added, in view of this emerging area of ophthalmology, in 2010 and has trained the first ocular geneticist for several countries including Thailand, the Philippines,, Taiwan and Chile.
-The Director of the Fellowship Program is Dr. Alex V. Levin, Chief of Pediatric Ophthalmology and Ocular Genetics at Wills.
+The Ocular Genetics Fellowship was added, in view of this emerging area of ophthalmology, in 2010 and has trained the first ocular geneticist for several countries including Thailand, the Philippines, Taiwan, and Chile.

 - Photocopy of your certificate of registration/medical license.

 - Current curriculum vitae

 - Photograph of yourself (not required but very helpful)

 - If you have previously published (not required), a copy of the 1-2 publications of which you are most proud